Possum (soundtrack): Reception

-Nick Joy of Sci-Fi Bulletin rated the score 9 (out of 10) writing "A bit like the movie it’s supporting, Possum’s soundtrack is not an easy listen and unnerves in the most unexpected ways.
-It really isn’t for everyone, but if you can appreciate the creeping power of dissonance and growls then it’s worth a spin."
+Nick Joy of Sci-Fi Bulletin rated the score 9 (out of 10) writing "A bit like the movie it's supporting, Possums soundtrack is not an easy listen and unnerves in the most unexpected ways.
+It really isn't for everyone, but if you can appreciate the creeping power of dissonance and growls then it's worth a spin."
 A reviewer from KFJC wrote "What is represented are sounds donated from the Delia Derbyshire Archive to The Radiophonic Workshop for manipulation and inclusion on the soundtrack of this extremely strange and slightly challenging film [...]
 Also of note is the unnerving insert containing a nursery rhyme from the film that was, for this miserable volunteer, perhaps more disturbing than the film itself.
 Imaginations being what they are…"

-Finlay Mulligan of Electronic Sound wrote "With ‘Possum’, The Radiophonic Workshop have reached new, unnerving heights.
+Finlay Mulligan of Electronic Sound wrote "With 'Possum', The Radiophonic Workshop have reached new, unnerving heights.
 They have translated their body of 20th century soundtrack work, and fine-tuned it perfectly for the world of 21st century horror.
-‘Possum’ is ominous, terrifying, weird, alien, unnerving – it will deceptively lull you into a false sense of security with a playful melody, before exposing your worst fears with a piercing, rumbling growl."
+'Possum' is ominous, terrifying, weird, alien, unnerving – it will deceptively lull you into a false sense of security with a playful melody, before exposing your worst fears with a piercing, rumbling growl."
 Reviewing the main title theme, Carlos Hawthorn of Resident Advisor wrote "The pioneering sound effects studio delivers the eerie theme music for Matthew Holness's directorial debut, which follows a disgraced children's puppeteer as he confronts his past."

 Dennis Harvey of Variety wrote "The unsettled, unsettling score is by the Radiophonic Workshop, an ensemble of British experimental electronic musicians whose work for the BBC and elsewhere stretches back over half a century."
 Neil Young of The Hollywood Reporter called it a "creepy score".
 Kim Newman of Empire noted that Radiophonic's music "augment[ed] the mood, embedding Possum in the earthy, sinister British film/TV folk horror tradition."
 Carmen Paddock of The Skinny called it a "hypnotic score".
 Pat Brown of Slant Magazine wrote "the cacophonous score by the Radiophonic Workshop crescendos, becomes the central mystery of the film."